artrugh/javascript_basis/README.md

 ## Js characteristics

-* high-level programming lenguage
+- high-level programming lenguage \*
-* just-in-time (JIT) compiled
+- just-in-time (JIT) compiled \*
-* multi-paradigm
+- multi-paradigm
-* single-threaded
+- single-threaded
-* dynamic typing
+- dynamic typing
-* prototype-based object orientation
+- prototype-based object orientation
-* first class functions
+- first class functions

 All those topics are covered in different branches.
 So, feel free to `git checkout "name_of_the_branch"` and lern more and deeper about those topics.

+\* topics which are covered on branches